 Public Hearing Records

-After the public hearing adjourns, the Municipal Clerk will prepare a record of the public hearing that includes the minutes from the public hearing.
+After the public hearing adjourns, the Manager of Legislative Services will prepare a record of the public hearing that includes the minutes from the public hearing.

 The minutes will record: